 Here is a list of what constitutes as “essential terms and conditions of employment:”

 - Sets pay rates

 In determining whether or not businesses share liability for federal FLSA violations, the Department of Labor outlined a streamlined “four-factor balancing test” comprised of the first four bulleted items above.
-Despite what might appear to be very limiting influence by a client over their workplace with respect to its contract or temporary employees, there are also certain exclusions from the list of “direct and immediate control” to support staffing agency customers in operating their businesses including:
+Despite what might appear to be very limiting influence by your business over your workplace with respect to your contract temporary employees, there are also certain exclusions from the list of “direct and immediate control” to support you in operating their businesses including:

 - Setting minimal standards of performance or conduct.

 - Bringing misconduct or poor performance to another employer’s attention